everscale-events/local-config/README.md

 Specific feature of the web server, worth mentioning, is a webhook ownership confirmation, which technically is a _Challenge-Response Check (CRC)_ based on _HMAC-SHA256_ algorithm.
 It requires an additional GET-handler for each POST-route (i.e. webhook) on the client's side (see [Appendix C](#appendix-c) for details).
 When CRC is successfully completed, the web service sends a "subscribe command" to the control stream mentioned earlier, thus communicating with the Flink App through RabbitMQ.

-Now, when the webhook is successfully registered, the notifications stream will flow: a client will have notifications sent to each webhook they registered.
+When the webhook is successfully registered, a client will have notifications sent to each webhook they registered.
 In case of delivery failure, the Flink App will retry, exponentially increasing the delay between attempts (max delay duration is capped so that it won't increase after reaching a configured threshold).
 Retry process is asynchronous which allows other notifications to be sent without delay.
 If every attempt of notification delivery fails, the Flink App will send an "unsubscribe command" to the control stream, effectively forgetting a failing webhook to prevent such struggle in the future.
 The client will have to add this webhook again, if it's still relevant, or just happily forget about it as well, otherwise.

-Finally, if a client doesn't receive any messages for a reasonably long time (e.g. due to resetting subscription rules via Notification DeBot), all of their subscriptions are going to be forgotten for good.
+If the client doesn't receive any messages for a reasonably long time (e.g. due to resetting subscription rules via Notification DeBot), all of their subscriptions are going to be forgotten for good.
 This is configurable, though, and is a measure which has to be taken, given that Notification DeBot doesn't notify Providers when clients reset their subscription rules.

 Those are main design considerations.
 In the future, those decisions, hopefully, will allow extending the functionality with new means of notifications delivery such as MQTT, for example, or scale it alongside with the growing client base using Flink's great parallelism capabilities.